stangri2/598APE-HW1/README.md

 You can then use the Docker container to build and run your code.
 If you run `./dockerrun.sh` you will enter an interactive bash session with all the packages from docker installed (that script by default uses `wsmoses/598ape`, feel free to replace it with whatever location you like if you built from scratch).
 The current directory (aka this folder) is mounted within `/host`.
 Any files you create on your personal machine will be available there, and anything you make in the container in that folder will be available on your personal machine.

 ## Building the repo
 The `main` branch contains our final optimizations.
-To run the project:
+To run the project, in your VM run the following commands:
 ```bash
 cd docker && docker build -t <myusername>/598ape
 docker run -it -v $(pwd):/app <myusername>/598ape /bin/bash